| |

 Painting the Vultures

-I chose two dollarama vultures that were grey, so I painted them black with one coat of black spray paint and let them dry.
-I created a small paint area using a box for the back/top/both sides, and then a second larger box to make the bottom.
+I chose two Dollarama vultures that were grey, so I painted them black with one coat of black spray paint and let them dry.
+I created a small paint area using a box for the back/top/both sides and then a second larger box to make the bottom.
 This worked very well I had no splatters at all.

 A dollar tree plastic vulture skeleton sitting inside a box homemade spray paint station.

-To help the vultures stand well on there own, and stay in place, use a nail and poke two holes on each side of the vulture’s feet.
-Pull some thing black wire florist wire through the holes and twist.
+To help the vultures stand well on their own, and stay in place, use a nail and poke two holes on each side of the vulture’s feet.
+Pull some thin black wire florist wire through the holes and twist.
 If using creepy cloth, I suggest adding the wires, then the cloth, and then finally the vulture.

 Using hammer and a nail to make wire holes in a halloween candle base for placing a vulture decoration outdoors.